firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 end
 ```
 {: mark_lines="5" }

+#### Quiz Question

+- What does the `self` keyword refer to?
+- The user
+    - Nope, re-read the previous section and try again.
+- The developer
+    - Nope, re-read the previous section and try again.
+- The Class that a given object or method is being called from within
+    - Yes, that's correct.
+{: .choose_best #drop_self points="10" answer="3" }

+**TODO:** I don't think the point totals are updating correctly.

 Okay, that was a lot of information.
 It's time to actually move over into our Gitpod project space and start typing things out to get our application running!
 Proceed to the next part of the lesson for that.